weeloong93/Freeberg/README.md

 ##Proposed Features for Minimum Viable Product
 * Live Stock Tracker that is able to extract Live data from the relevant websites and parse historical prices into graphical formats - easy access to financial information for user
-* Comparison of historical data in graphical format
+* Comparison of historical data in graphical format, providing visuals to allow users to understand compare companies immediately

 #Proposed Level of Achievement
 We are currently aiming for the `Project: Gemini` achievement.
 We plan to fulfill the following requirements in order meet this achievement: